kitallis/missing-gh-compare/README.md

 ## Install

-To install this extension, clone this repo and go to [about:debugging](about:debugging#/runtime/this-firefox) and load this extension.
+To install this extension, clone this repo and go to **about:debugging** — `about:debugging#/runtime/this-firefox` and load this extension.

 ## What